 Doctoral defence of MHS Kishor Hadkhale

-The field of science of the dissertation is Neurology.
+The field of science of the dissertation is Epidemiology.

-The opponent is professor emeritus Matti Lehtihalmes (University of Oulu).
-Professor Jukka Peltola acts as the custos.
+The opponent is Adjunct Professor Jukka Takala (Tampere University of Technology).
+Professor Eero Pukkala acts as the custos.

 The language of the dissertation defence is English.